1Department of Anatomy, Dalian Medical University, Dalian, 116027, China.

 Gao H, Liu J, Yu S, Sui H. 2006: A new polyester technique for sheet plastination.
 J Int Soc Plastination 21:7-10.

 Latorre R, Vaquez JM, Gil F, Ramirez G, Lopez-Albors O, Ayala M, Arencibia A. 2002: Anatomy of the equine tarsus: A study by MRI and macroscopic plastinated sections (S10 and P40).
+Abstract presented at The 11th International Conference on Plastination, San Juan, Puerto Rico, July 14-19, 2002.
 J Int Soc Plastination 17:6-7.

 Latorre R, Arencibia A, Gil F, Rivero M, Ramirez G, Vaquez-Auton JM, Henry RW.
 2004: Sheet plastination with polyester: an alternative for all tissues.
 J Int Soc Plastination 19:33-39.